VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Surface

+Front-end visuals where based on:
+ - A great brand design.
+ - Traditional Greek colours.
+ - Powerful images.
-With a great brand design, traditional Greek color, images and positive text it is anticipated that the user would feel positive and maybe daydream to another world.
+ - Enlighting text in which it is anticipated that the user would feel positive and maybe daydream to another world.

-Therefore colours and fonts where important to promote a traditional, tempting, feel good reaction.
+Colours and fonts therefore where important to promote traditional greek culture, with a tempting, feel good reaction.
-The site's "sea and sky" colors of blues and "authentic clean building" whites where chosen to enhance this feeling.
+With the Greek flag and its symbolic colours of blue and white, the sites aim was to incorporate this into its design.

-Users will see that Saute & Skewers is aiming for a affluent look.
-The carousel images and the simplistic design provides that instant attraction on site opening.
+Users will see that Saute & Skewers chose a simplistic design with ample whitespace to provide an instant attraction on site opening.

 <hr>